sykacek/rpi-zero-bare-metal-c/README.md

 ## Format the SD card using Imager

-Friendly way of formating SD card is using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) with Raspberry Pi OS image and then just deleting all the files from the SD card.
+Friendly way of formating SD card to uses [Raspberry Pi Imager](https://www.raspberrypi.com/software/) with Raspberry Pi OS image and then just delete all the files from the SD card.
 Afterwards, when you run `fdisk -l /dev/mmcblk0` you should see similar output to this

 ```
 fdisk -l /dev/mmcblk0
 	Disk /dev/mmcblk0: 29,3 GiB, 31460950016 bytes, 61447168 sectors